 Before you start comparing proposals, it helps to understand the different types of agencies you'll come across.
 They're not all built the same way.

-What to look for when evaluating a Boston dev agency
+What to Look for When Evaluating a Boston Dev Agency

 Once you have a sense of which type of agency fits your needs, these are the things I'd pay attention to.

-Pricing model transparency.
-There are two common models: time and materials (T&M) and fixed price.
-T&M gives you flexibility but no cost certainty while fixed price gives you a budget but requires tight scoping upfront.
 The question to ask isn't "which model?" but "what guarantees come with it?"
-Some agencies offer a price guarantee, meaning if the project runs over, that's their problem.
+Some agencies offer a price guarantee.
+If the project runs over, that's their problem.
 Most don't.
-That tells you something about how confident they are in their own process.
+That tells you something about confidence in their own process.

-Post-launch support.
-Most agencies disappear after handoff.
-The project is "done," the invoice is paid, and six months later you discover a bug that nobody knows how to fix.
 Ask about maintenance plans, warranty terms, and what happens when something breaks at 2am on a Tuesday.
 A 12-month bug-free warranty is rare in this industry.
 If an agency offers one, it means they trust what they ship.

 Product thinking, not just code execution.
 The best agencies will challenge your assumptions before writing a line of code.
 If you walk in with a 47-feature spec and they say "great, we'll build all of it," run.
 The ones worth hiring will tell you that 30 of those features don't matter yet, and the 4 that do need to work flawlessly on day one.